Learn about one of the most reliable ways to measure opinions, perceptions, and behaviors and how you can use it in your next survey.

 You have probably known Likert-scale questions for a long time, even if you didn’t know their unique name.
 Now you also know how to create effective ones that can bring a greater degree of nuance to the key questions in your surveys.

-Use our expert-certified survey templates and get the answers you need today.
+Use SurveyMonkey's survey templates and get the feedback you need.